-With respect to covariances, we will focus on the forecasting regression relatively to PETR4, the most representative stock in the database.
+We also perform the Mincer-Zarnowitz tests for realized covariances relatively to PETR4, the most representative stock in the database.
 Once more, we identify the presence of systematic forecasting errors.
-Note also that variance fit is superior to the covariance one as implied by the comparison of the mean R statistics.
+The comparison of the average $R^2$ statistics indicates that variance fit is superior to the covariance one.
 The difference can be attributed to the fact that our MHAR-RV model does not allow for potential divergences in terms of long memory properties between variance and covariances.